TheWisker/Shikai/README.md

 <h2 align="center">Troubleshooting</h2>

+- Profile image not loading:

+If you have added a .face image to you home folder and it does not load on theme it is because of the access permisions of the .face file.
+To fix this issue, copy the .face image to */var/lib/AccountsService/icons/* renaming it to your user's name.
+Once done, change its permisions with `chmod 644 /var/lib/AccountsService/icons` and `chmod 644 /var/lib/AccountsService/icons/username`.
+Lastly, create/modify the following configuration file */var/lib/AccountsService/users/username* including the following line: *Icon=/var/lib/AccountsService/icons/username*

+- Incomplete loading:

 On the odd case that the demo or the theme itself only loads the backgrounds or does not load the settings, it is most probably due to a recent update that contains changes to the settings JSON structure.
 This can be fixed manually, looking at the errors in the developer console, and manually adding the missing keys and values, or easier by [deleting the page's localStorage](https://intercom.help/scoutpad/en/articles/3478364-how-to-clear-local-storage-of-web-browser).